 They agreed that the proposed plans should be taken to public consultation to see what support the project had locally.
-The consultation will begin on 27 May and run for three weeks, with drop in sessions being held in in the Dumbarton area – and hopefully Glencairn House itself.
+The consultation will begin on 27 May and run for three weeks, with drop in sessions being held in the Dumbarton area – and hopefully Glencairn House itself.

 Findings will be reported back to the next committee in August, when Councillors will make a decision on the future for the buildings.